-The first half hour length CG series produced in Australia was The Shapies in 2003.
+The first half hour length computer generated series produced in Australia was The Shapies in 2003.
 The series follows the adventures of The Shapies, a rock band whose members each resemble a different geometric shape.
 The episodes feature musical numbers performed by the fictional band.

 Live action films have long used computer generated animation for special effects.
 However, Pixar's Toy Story, released in 1995, was the first fully computer generated feature length film.
 Another later Pixar film, Finding Nemo (2003), featured Australian voices and locations such as Sydney Harbour and the Great Barrier Reef.
 However it was not until Happy Feet (2006) that an Australian (co)produced feature-length digital animation attracted international acclaim.

 Happy Feet is a technical achievement.
 It is highly detailed visually, some shots contain thousands of independently animated penguins.
 The film used motion capture technology to record the movements of dancers and directly translated them into the movements of the animated penguins.